jwrobbs/jwr-simple-site-plugin/README.md

 3. Reactivate them 1 at at time after updating it

 ## Notes
+I use a VS Code extension named ToDo Tree.
+It lets me use my comments for other functions.
+I'll add a legend eventually.

 ## Requirements
 I use ACF Pro a lot.
 Currently, that is the only requirement.